Unieggy/Uniq/STORY.md

 Each step becomes an "objective" that the agent pursues until completion, then moves to the next.

-The DOM is scanned for interactive regions (buttons, links, input fields) using Playwright's accessibility tree.
-These regions are passed to Gemini along with a screenshot and the current objective.
-Gemini returns a structured action (click region 7, type "mechanical keyboard", scroll down).
-The action is executed and verified.
+The DOM is scanned for interactive regions (buttons, links, inputs, textareas) using Playwright selectors with a cursor:pointer fallback for custom elements.
+Each region is tagged with a stable `data-agent-id` attribute directly on the DOM node, so the locator survives dynamic page changes.
+Regions carry semantic metadata: a human-readable label, a role (button, input, textarea, link, etc.), and optionally an href.
+These regions are passed to Gemini along with 4000 characters of visible page text and the current objective.
+Gemini returns a structured action (click region "element-abc123", type "mechanical keyboard", scroll down).
+The action is executed with human-like cursor physics and verified.

 SQLite logs every session, every step, every decision.
 If something goes wrong, you can trace exactly what the agent saw and why it made that choice.